sambhavpandey/enterprise-architecture-portfolio/02-enterprise-and-solution-architecture/togaf-enterprise-architecture-case-study/README.md

-Here is a clean, portfolio-grade `README.md` you can paste directly:

----

-# TOGAF Enterprise Architecture Transformation Case Study

 ## Overview

 This repository contains a complete, end-to-end enterprise architecture case study built using the TOGAF Architecture Development Method (ADM).